bsgriggs/mendix9-searchable-reference-selector/docs/Enumeration.md

 ### Text

 **No Results Text** - Text displayed if there are no results. (i.e. either the data source returned nothing or the user enters a search text and nothing is found)

+### Footer

+**Show Footer** - Enables the footer feature.
+A footer is a custom container that appears at the end of the options menu that you can put any other components in (i.e. buttons).

 ### Auto Focus